 Works of Mercy

-At least half of the hours need to be completed by the end of the first semester.
-Many students may complete all this summer!
+At least half of the hours need to be completed by the end of the first semester, but many students complete all over the summer!
 We will also offer organized opportunities to serve on several Saturdays during the school year.

 1. Pray a rosary with a friend or family member for a specific intention of/for others.